Ramkrishnan007/tinyflix-qa/CANDIDATE_INSTRUCTIONS.md

    - Overview of your approach
    - Summary of findings
    - Any assumptions or limitations

-## Evaluation Criteria
-Your submission will be evaluated based on:

-1. **Test Coverage** (30 points)
-   - Completeness of test plan
-   - Quality of test implementation
-   - Coverage of edge cases

-2. **Bug Identification** (25 points)
-   - Number and quality of bugs identified
-   - Clarity of bug documentation
-   - Prioritization of issues

-3. **Documentation** (20 points)
-   - Clarity and organization
-   - Completeness of instructions
-   - Professional communication

-4. **Problem-Solving** (15 points)
-   - Quality of suggested fixes
-   - Root cause analysis
-   - Creative solutions

-5. **Code Quality** (10 points)
-   - Clean, maintainable test code
-   - Proper use of testing frameworks
-   - Efficient implementation

-## Time Limit
-You have 10 hours to complete this assessment.
-Please submit your work by the deadline provided.

 ## Tips for Success
 1. Focus on quality over quantity
 2. Prioritize critical issues first